 - 1. Outline a complex argument in an assigned text, stating premises and conclusion. - 2.
 Assess the strength of arguments in assigned texts. - 3.
 Complete an essay that discusses and evaluates arguments with a clear structure and well-supported arguments. - 4.
-Discuss and defend one's own view around issues of introductory ethics.
+Discuss and defend one's own view around problems of hermeneutics and hermeneutic philosophy.